samerlahoud/tutorial-lpwan-iot/ESIB-18/perf-evaluation.md

 ### Received Packets per Hour
-- The number of received packets per hour decreases after 50 end-devices
+- The number of received packets per hour decreases for more than 50 end-devices
 \begin{figure}
 	\centering
   \includegraphics[scale=0.4]{./images/total-received-packets-nb-users-aloha.eps}